 - The patient isn’t fit enough

 - The patient has slight cardiac issues

 - The tumor hasn’t spread to the lung

-In comparison to the EPP, P/D is known for being more risk averse.
-This is because the lung is saved, fewer complications arise during this procedure than the EPP and mortality rates for this procedure are considerably lower than rates associated with the EPP.
+P/D is known for being more risk-averse.
+This is because the lung is saved and fewer complications arise during the surgical procedure.
+Mortality rates for this surgery are also considerably lower.

 However, this isn’t to say there aren’t risks involved.
 Risks associated with this procedure are essentially the same as those associated with the EPP; the difference is they occur less frequently.